 Every once in a while there may come a time when payments just don't seem to arrive when you most expect them.
-And worse, it sometimes comes when bills are due to your internet or electricity which is vital for the continuity of operation of your work.
+And worse, it sometimes comes when bills are due for your internet or electricity which is vital for your work.
 Should you then get the phone and ring your clients every 30 minutes to say they are late?
 Or approach them like you are begging for what you have worked for?

-If you are that frustrated and unprepared, you might just end up doing both, but here's some suggestions to ward off this kind of situation to save both your business and your reputation.
+If you are that frustrated and unprepared, you might just end up doing both, but you won't have to if you follow these suggestions on how to deal with late payments.
+This will not only reduce undue stress but save you your business and that precious client.

 Pay on Time